eformat/ragit-dev/docs/3-simple-rag/README.md

 # Simple RAG

 This will demo Simple RAG on RHOAI.

+This may be using [composer.ai](https://redhat-composer-ai.github.io/documentation/demo/walkthrough)

 Choose a framework (will be opinionated here - but could be any framework ultimately)

 - langchain
 - lamastack